New York City lawmakers approve bill to study slavery and reparations

 NEW YORK (AP) — New York City lawmakers approved legislation Thursday to study the city’s significant role in slavery and consider reparations to descendants of enslaved people.

-“The reparations movement is often misunderstood as merely a call for compensation,” Council Member Farah Louis, a Democrat who sponsored one of the bills, told the City Council.
-She explained that systemic forms of oppression are still impacting people today through redlining, environmental racism and services in predominantly Black neighborhoods that are underfunded.
+“The reparations movement is often misunderstood as merely a call for compensation,” Council Member Farah Louis, a Democrat who sponsored one of the bills, told the City Council on Thursday.
+She explained that systemic forms of oppression are still impacting people through redlining, environmental racism and services in predominantly Black neighborhoods that are underfunded.

+The bills still need to be signed by Democratic Mayor Eric Adams.
+City Hall signaled his support in a statement calling the legislation “another crucial step towards addressing systemic inequities, fostering reconciliation, and creating a more just and equitable future for all New Yorkers.”

 The bills would direct the city’s Commission on Racial Equity to suggest remedies to the legacy of slavery, including reparations.
 It would also create a truth and reconciliation process to establish historical facts about slavery in the state.

-One of the proposals would also require that the city install a sign on Wall Street in Manhattan to mark the site of New York’s first slave market.
+One of the proposals would also require that the city install an informational sign on Wall Street in Manhattan to mark the site of New York’s first slave market, which operated between 1711 and 1762.
+A sign was placed nearby in 2015, but Public Advocate Jumaane D. Williams, a Democrat who sponsored the legislation, said its location is inaccurate.

-The commission would work with an existing state commission also considering the possibility of reparations for slavery.
-A report from the state commission is expected in early 2025.
+The commission would work with the existing state commission, which is also considering the possibility of reparations.
+A report from the state panel, which held its first public meeting in late July, is expected in early 2025.
 The city effort wouldn’t need to produce recommendations until 2027.

-The city’s commission was created out of a 2021 racial justice initiative during then-Mayor Bill de Blasio’s administration.
-Although it was initially expected to consider reparations, instead it led to the creation of the commission, tracking data on the cost of living and adding a commitment to remedy “past and continuing harms” to the city charter’s preamble.
+The city’s commission was created out of a 2021 racial justice initiative during then-Mayor Bill de Blasio’s administration, which also recommended the city track data on the cost of living and add a commitment to remedy “past and continuing harms” to the city charter’s preamble.

-A financial impact analysis of bills estimate the studies would cost $2.5 million.
+A financial impact analysis of the bills estimated that the studies would cost $2.5 million.

 New York is the latest city to study reparations.
-Tulsa, Oklahoma, the home of a notorious massacre against Black residents in 1921, announced a similar commission last month.
+Tulsa, Oklahoma, where a notorious massacre of Black residents took place in 1921, announced a similar commission last month.

 Evanston, Illinois, became the first city to offer reparations to Black residents and their descendants in 2021, including distributing some payments of $25,000 in 2023, according to PBS.
 The eligibility was based on harm suffered as a result of the city’s discriminatory housing policies or practices.